-When you have been injured in an Atlanta area DWI or DUI crash, turn to Roswell GA accident attorneys with experience in cases like yours.
+When you have been injured in an DWI or DUI crash in Georgia, turn to accident attorneys with experience in cases like yours.

-Why Would a Georgia Drunk Driving Victim Collect Less Than What Is Deserved?
+Why Would a Drunk Driving Victim Collect Less Than What Is Deserved?

 We advise you to wait to collect on your claim until after the criminal trial.
 Allow us to complete our investigation in order to maximize the value of your case.
 If you are seeking closure, a civil trial provides a better setting to lay your emotional pain to rest.

-After a serious car crash in Georgia, drunk driving victim attorney Shane Smith can advise you about testifying in a criminal trial.
+After a serious car crash, drunk driving victim attorney Shane Smith can advise you about testifying in a criminal trial.
 He will explain your options and help you understand the legal process, including the ways your attorney can use evidence from the criminal DUI arrest records and trial to maximize your benefit in civil court.

 Accident and incident reports reveal the drunk driver's blood alcohol content (BAC) at the time of the accident, but they don't reveal the DUI offender's past history.
 That history comes to light during the criminal trial, and it may determine whether the criminal court judge orders the defendant to pay punitive damages.

 That means in the course of a criminal trial, the judge may order civil damages paid to the victim that are separate from and in addition to the damages claimed in a civil trial.
 Punitive damages may be awarded to you even if you are not injured in the accident.